 John Muir's Birthplace

 John Muir's life and work has inspired people all over the world.
-Discover how a boy born in Dunbar became one of the driving forces behind the global conservation movement.
+Visit us and discover how a boy born in Dunbar became one of the driving forces behind the global conservation movement.

 The building is fully accessible with three floors of family friendly interactive displays complemented by a lively programme (with more information on our events and exhibitions pages) and a shop offering books and gifts for all ages.
 More access information is available on the Accessibility Guides website.
-We welcome group visits and would be delighted to discuss your requirements with you.
-You can also keep in touch with us on Facebook and Twitter @JM_Birthplace
+Group visits can be booked in advanceand would be delighted to discuss your requirements with you.
+You can also keep in touch with us on Facebook.

 Opening hours